RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/hot-plug.md

 # Background: Hot-plugging virtual disks
 It is expected to have **Dynamic Reconfiguration** capabilities for VMs today, such as CPU/Memory/Storage/Network hot-plug/hot-unplug.
-Although theses capabilities have been around for the traditional virtualization platforms, it is a particularly challenging feature to implement in a **Kubernetes** platform because of the kubernetes principle of **immutable Pods**, where once deployed they are never modified.
+Although these capabilities have been around for the traditional virtualization platforms, it is a particularly challenging feature to implement in a **Kubernetes** platform because of the kubernetes principle of **immutable Pods**, where once deployed they are never modified.
 If something needs to be changed, you never do so directly on the Pod.
 Instead, you’ll build and deploy a new one that have all your needed changes baked in.

 OpenShift Virtualization strives to have these dynamic reconfiguration capabilities for VMs although it's a kubernetes-based platform.
 In 4.9 release, Hot-plugging virtual disks to a running virtual machine is supported as a Technology Preview feature, so as a VM owner, you are able to attach and detach storage on demand.